Migration to v4

 If you use Angular, also remove .angular/.

-2. Enable ESM in package.json
+2. Bump the packages in package.json

 Native Federation 4 is fully ESM — both the config file and the emitted artifacts.
-Set "type": "module" on every project that owns a federation.config.js:
+Update the dependencies to their v4 majors:

 {